dojscart/remote-payments-developer-docs/docs-site/docs/accept-payments/payment-links/step-by-step-guide.md

 - `reference`.
 Your unique reference for the payment intent.

 - `paymentSource: "payment-links"`.
 Information regarding the payment source type.
-Without this parameter, you will not be able to filter the transaction by type.
+Without this parameter, you won't be able to filter the transaction by type.

 Here's an example of how to create a payment intent for 10 GBP on your server-side: